rockhazard/birthday-calculator/README.md

-#What is this?
+# What is this?
-birthday calculator
+A birthday calculator

 ## Description
 A birthday calculator designed to find the user's weekday of birth and age.